Sunhat/minesoft-test/FOLLOWUP.md

 - UI/UX considerations for the forms.
 Create Todo row should have "Add an Item" button, that on press reveals the form.
 Submission hides again.
 - Re-ordering / sorting
 - Trello Lists each todo-list and its items.
 Much nicer UI, but a lot do.
+- Saving more than one todo item clears the other edited fields, due to Inertia reload

 4. How would you track down a performance issue in production?
 Have you ever had to do this?